Oct 22, 2024

 We realized that it's cool to create artifacts that tie back to the event, as they feel limited which creates meaning and value from a storytelling perspective.
 For these bowls, our idea was to laser print rice flowers onto them.

 At this point, we're at 1 week left until the event.
 The speed and intensity of everything begins to accelerate.
 We begin navigating multiple tracks on any given day.
-The remainder of this reflection gets a bit more hectic.

 October 12th